longwei66/LinuxNerding/README.md

 Then I wanted to try my new pip3 and install Tkinter to get back to what I was doing before this sudden urge to reinstall *espresso* and, well, I had to install it with a good old `apt install python3-tk` because Tkinter is not in pip.
 Go figure.

-Note: there is no need to install anything to have the virtual environment working as it is packaged inside python3 now.
+And lastly, `apt install python3-venv` to use virtual environments because it seems that it is the proper way to do things.
+I'm into proper ways to do things at the moment.

 ## What next?
 Well, that's it for now...